georgerapeanu/georgerapeanu/README.md

 ### Hi there 👋

 ## About me
-I am currently a freshman student at Babeș-Bolyai University pursuing a bachelors degree in Computer Science.
+I am currently a last-year student at Babeș-Bolyai University pursuing a bachelors degree in Computer Science.

 ## Project showcase
 Some of the projects I am most proud of are: